Account settings and security

 ## Supported countries

-Currently, the SMS integration works in the following regions:
+Currently, the SMS integration works in the following countries:

 * Austria